open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

   struct once, let the runtime do the context switching, teach the reader to walk runtime internals — should transfer to other managed runtimes whose context model is not the OS thread.
-- **Sharing the V8 layout constants.** If the constants outgrow this mechanism, they could be promoted out of `threadlocal.*` and reused by any reader that needs to walk a V8 heap, including `interpreter/nodev8`.
+- **A parametrized layout.** If builds this schema version does not admit — pointer-compressed, sandboxed, or a V8 that has moved these fields — ever need supporting, a later schema version can carry the layout as process context rather than fix it, and such a descriptor could be shared with any reader that walks a V8 heap, including `interpreter/nodev8`.
 - **libuv thread pool attribution.** Out of scope here because Node.js offers no mechanism to carry a record onto a pool thread.
 Those threads would in fact suit OTEP 4947's original design well, since each runs one work item at a